 There are certainly many great weapons and armor pieces to be found even early in the game, but the key here is to keep exploring and making sure not to face enemies that you are not yet ready for.
 If you want to find out more about Elden Ring, make sure to check our game review here, which also features our let’s-play video with early game impressions.

 Photo credit: The feature image is owned by Bandai Namco and FromSoftware.This guest article has been submitted by Caligula Gerbera.
-We appreciate all guest contributions but the opinions expressed by the author do not necessarily reflect the views of TechAcute.
+While we appreciate guest contributions, it's important to note that the views expressed by the author are not necessarily reflective of those held by TechAcute.